armdev/java-web-modules/README.md

 java-web-modules
 ================
-Several architected useful java web modules for web application.Here you can find some solutions and use in your projects.
+Developed several  useful java web modules skeletons for java web applications.
+Here you can find some solutions and use in your projects.

 jpa_module, spring_data_jpa_backend,messaging_module,web_services_module,ehcache,jsf_frontend_module..